Community Project Fund Award

 About SLS Community

 SLS Community is a Fayetteville founded non-profit grounded in the mission of supporting lifelong success for neurodiverse adults and their families by making essential resources accessible to all.
 It will create opportunities for neurodiverse adults to flourish, interact meaningfully with the broader community and find their own paths to self-actualization.
 SLS is planning a community in South Fayetteville that provides clinical, educational, residential and employment opportunities for neurodiverse residents and their families.
-You can learn more about SLS Community by visiting its website: SLSCommunity.org
+Learn more about SLS Community.

 SLS Impact Partners